 Do market research

-Before you dive into your business plan, it’s important to know the market you’re entering.
+When starting a real estate business and before you dive into your business plan, you should understand the real estate market you’re entering.

-Business planning and marketing research help you to build a more successful real estate business.
+Business planning and market research help you to build a more successful real estate business.

-A lot of the work to come relies on information gleaned from market research.
-It’s crucial that you don’t skip this stage, so you have the data you need to make informed decisions.
+When you get started, a lot of the work to come relies on information gleaned from market research.
+Even if you think that the information you know about the industry is common sense, don’t skip this step.
+You will need the data from your market research to make informed decisions.

-You’ll need to undertake the two major types of market research: primary and secondary.
+You’ll need to undertake the two major market research types when starting a real estate business: primary and secondary.

-Primary research is an important first step.
+Primary market research is an important first step.
 You’ll need to find the answers to questions like:

-- What factors do your potential clients consider when purchasing a residence/office/land?
+- What factors do your potential clients consider when purchasing real estate, like a residence, business real estate, or land?

 - What do they like and dislike about the location they are currently in?